 Facing up to challenges

 When an organisation begins to function poorly there is often a constellation of adverse factors leading predictably to the breakdown of everyday routines.
 A specific responsibility of leadership during periods of adjustment is to focus on the overall welfare of students and staff.
-Regrettably, some senior managers have yet to realise that stress and tensions frequently arise from institutional factors, such as poor communication or inadequate guidance.
+Nevertheless, some senior managers have yet to realise that stress and tensions frequently arise from institutional factors, such as poor communication or inadequate guidance.
 Instead, in their mindsets, stress is regularly associated with personal defects related to designated tasks with the culpability lying squarely with the individual.
-However, very good teachers can be subject to anxiety through no fault of their own.
-Skilled and compassionate supervisory styles identify and address the true causes of unnecessary strains and pressures.
-They take steps to prevent employee burnout, promote wellbeing and ensure that support is given when it is needed.
-Such managers, at all levels, spend time and engage with others in finding solutions.
+However, even very proficient teachers can be subject to anxiety through no fault of their own.
+Skilled and sympathetic supervisory styles identify and address the true causes of unnecessary strains and pressures.
+These entail taking steps to prevent employee burnout, promote wellbeing and ensure that support is given when it is needed.
+Accomplished practitioners, at all levels, spend time and engage with others in finding solutions.
 They also are competent at reframing the sources of stress into a series of reasonable challenges which are acceptable to those encountering difficulties.